A 10-day holiday in Portugal can be as simple as getting a beachfront apartment and enjoying the sun, sea and sand the entire time.

 Monument Church of St Francis is a minute away from the palace, and it’s another really interesting building.
 Not on the outside – its exterior is quite easily overlooked.
 But if you go inside, you’ll see exactly why this is perhaps the most impressive religious building in the entire city.

-If you’re feeling hungry after all that walking, you can stop by in one of the nearby restaurants.
-There’s quite a lot of them close to the palace, and most of them are good enough for a quick bite.
+If you’re feeling hungry after all that walking, you can stop by one of the nearby restaurants.
+There are quite a lot of them close to the palace, and most of them are good enough for a quick bite.

 Would you rather stay in Porto another day, or go explore a different city?
 It’s up to you – if you stay in Porto, I have beaches, food and a stadium in mind.
 But if you want to see some impressive buildings, admire gothic and Romanesque architecture and visit a castle, then I suggest you go to Braga.
 Plus, you will be closer to the last destination in this itinerary.

 So, there’s one iconic place in Porto we skipped on the first day – Mercado do Bolhão.
 The two-storey market is a dream come true for all shopaholics.
 First, it is a huge market.
 And second, you can get pretty much anything your heart desires there – from Porto souvenirs, smoked meats, and flowers to freshly baked pastries.
 It’s a good spot to pick up some breakfast and coffee, before you head to the next destination in this itinerary.

 Now, you can’t leave Portugal without visiting at least one stadium.
 Football is such a large part of the country’s culture, and we need to respect that.
 Estádio do Dragão is the third largest stadium in the country, and Portugal’s national team plays there from time to time.
 And that’s why I think that you should head there, before hitting the beaches.
 It is right next to the subway station, so you can get there easily.